 To be able to inject the nanomedicines into the skin will make treatments with nanomedicines easier for patients.
-One of the most important cellular targets are the fat cells (adipocytes) that we all have in our skin.
+One of the most important cellular targets is the fat cells (adipocytes) that we all have in our skin.
 To avoid using human test subjects, adipocyte cell cultures can be created from stem cells.
 One of the most important methods to investigate the uptake of nanomedicines in cells is cell imaging, which is the topic of this challenge.

 The goal of cell imaging is to extract relevant information about the cell structures that can guide pharmaceutical development.
 To permit imaging of different cell structures, fluorescence microscopy is used to label specific parts of the cell.

-AstraZeneca have shared a data set consisting of pictures of stem-cell derived human adipocyte cell cultures The cells have been imaged, using a robotic confocal microscope, at three different magnifications, using both brightfield and fluorescence imaging.
+AstraZeneca has shared a data set consisting of pictures of stem-cell derived human adipocyte cell cultures The cells have been imaged, using a robotic confocal microscope, at three different magnifications, using both brightfield and fluorescence imaging.

 The task was to utilize machine learning to combine the advantages of bright field and fluorescence imaging and at the same time avoid the toxic effects of cell labeling by predicting the content of the fluorescence images from the corresponding bright field images.

 There are three sets of images corresponding to three different magnification settings (20x, 40x, and 60x) of the microscope.
-For each field of view, there will be seven bright field images for different values of focal plane, and three different fluorescence images corresponding to labeling of nuclei, lipocytes, and cell matrix respectively.
+For each field of view, there will be seven bright field images for different values of the focal plane, and three different fluorescence images corresponding to the labeling of nuclei, lipocytes, and cell-matrix respectively.
 There will be on the order of 50-100 images for each magnification setting.
 Each image is approximately 2156 by 2556 pixels in size, using 16 bits to represent each pixel value.

 A team with researchers from Institute for Molecular Medicine Finland (FIMM), HiLIFE, University of Helsinki, and Biological Research Centre of the Hungarian Academy of Sciences